Snigelson/tumblrator/README.md

 2. Only media stored on tumblr's CDN will be downloaded.
 External media will not be downloaded.

 3. I have only yet tested this software on Linux.
+I ran it once on Windows and it didn't crash.

 4. No pretty formatting is done.
 It would probably be easy for someone with the know-how to parse the JSON into a nice HTML presentation.